12 Tibetan Deities

 With three eyes, Mahākāla is of the brilliance of 10 million black fires of dissolution and dwells in the midst of eight cremation grounds.
 He is depicted in a number of manifestations.
 The most notable variation in Mahakala's manifestations and depictions is in the number of arms.

 The Two-Armed Mahakala is the wrathful incarnation of the Ādi-Buddha, as well as of the Buddha Vajradhara.
 The Four-Armed Mahakala is the incarnation of Cakrasaṃvara.
-The Six-Armed Black Mahakala is the wrathful incarnation of the eleven-face Avalokitesvara with thousand hands and thousand eyes.
+The Six-Armed Black Mahakala is the wrathful incarnation of the eleven-face Avalokitesvara with a thousand hands and a thousand eyes.

 9. Ekajati